 This is being achieved by:

-We aim to transition our built environment towards Net Zero Carbon, halving emissions from managed buildings by 2030.
+We aim to transition our built environment towards Net Zero Carbon, halving greenhouse gas emissions by 2030.

 This is being achieved by:

-Procuring renewable electricity backed by Renewable Energy Guarantees of Origin (REGOs) and seek to procure energy from additional renewable sources through Power Purchase Agreement (PPA)
+• Procuring electricity backed by Renewable Energy Guarantees of Origin (REGOs)

 Tackling the climate crisis is a key part of the research and innovation we conduct on campus.